nmccloskey/ALASTR/README.md

 ## Citation and Contributions

-A formal citation will be provided once an ELASTICAS methods paper is available.
+A formal citation will be provided once an ALASTR methods paper is available.
 Until then, if you use concepts or code from this repository in academic work, please:

 - Cite the GitHub repository URL, and
-- Acknowledge ELASTICAS as an early-stage tool under development.
+- Acknowledge ALASTR as an early-stage tool under development.

 Issues, suggestions, and (well-scoped) pull requests are welcome, with the understanding that the codebase is still evolving.